Lt. Governor Mark Robinson on Protecting Voting Rights

 Make no mistake, Congressman Clyburn's legislation, which is very similar to a bill introduced by Senator Wyden, will needlessly punish low-income communities who are hoping to use opportunity zones to transform areas left behind.

-So what Tim's come up with is to allow the governor of each state to create opportunity zones, not some bureaucrat in Washington, and money will flow into these areas.
+So, what Tim's come up with is to allow the governor of each state to create opportunity zones, not some bureaucrat in Washington.

 There'll be tax advantages to create business.

-A lot of these schools and these are urban poor and rural areas are underperforming, so we want to create opportunity scholarships to give uh people living in these areas a chance to educate their kids.
+So, we want to create opportunity scholarships to give people living in these areas a chance to educate their kids.

-So liberal democrats are afraid of school choice, and liberal democrats are afraid of opportunity zones because it will show people in rural and urban poor areas there's a better way than the government way.
+So, liberal Democrats are afraid of school choice, and liberal Democrats are afraid of opportunity zones because it will show people in rural and urban poor areas there's a better way than the government way.

 And Tim is leading on both of those issues.